mdkmax/meps/meps/README.md

 It may be wiser to test with multiple mail providers before implementing the above feature, as some mail providers may require much different configuration than a simple API key.

+### Attachments and Mail Headers

+It would be nice to add support for mail attachments and additional mail header fields, like CC and BCC.
+Also, supporting multiple addresses in the "to" field would be useful.

+These features would require additional testing and careful handling of attachments and multi-part uploads.
+MEPS would also have to handle long upload times for large attachments, which may add load and performance concerns on the MEPS server.